 Phantom Dogs - Nationwide

-However, many of them seem to come under a special category of phantom that can only to be found in Britain.
-So all spectral hounds, regardless of shape, colour or size can be found on the Black Dogs page.
+However, there is a category of phantom that can only to be found in Britain.
+They are known as Black Dogs and they can all be found on their own special page.

 Well, that's all the animal ghosts I have for you now.
 But check back regularly as I have information on many more.